Maniabhishek/NodeJS/JSSection/1.Basics/b.hoisting.md

 ```
 - now execution of above code
 - a GEC is created in the stack , memory phase will be executed first where each variable will get the memory like var x will have undefined , function will be copied and given memory
-- afer that execution starts
+- after that execution starts
 - o/p is hoisting and then prints variabe x 4

 - now let's do some changes with code